How to Create an Account on DTA Connect

 How to Update Your Information on DTA Connect

-For contact information, you can update your phone number, e-mail address, language preferences, and your home and mailing address.
-For costs, you can tell DTA about your housing costs, utility costs, dependent care costs, and health related costs.
+You can update your phone number, e-mail address, language preferences, and your home and mailing address.

 To begin, log in to DTA Connect.
-Then, press “My Info.”
+Then, select “My Info.”

 Here, you will see a summary of the information that DTA has about the household associated with your case.

-To update your contact information, press the button that says “Edit” in the Contact Information section.
+To update your contact information, select the button that says “Edit” in the Contact Information section.

 Here you can update your phone number and email address, as well as set notification and language preferences.